Is Lisinopril a Drug of Abuse?

 The Substance Abuse and Mental Health Services Administration (SAMHSA) reports that in a 2014 survey of drug abuse in the United States, about 15 million people (ages 12 and older) abused prescription medications for nonmedical reasons in the prior year.
 While lisinopril is not a widely abused drug since it has no intoxicating effects, there are people who have misused or abused it.

-In addition to evidence-based treatment programs, peer-based support groups can also help to augment recovery.
+Orange County substance abuse programs offer medical drug detox programs, evidence-based treatment programs, peer-based support groups can also help to augment recovery.
 There are also several support groups that can help people stay sober, including SMART Recovery and Pills Anonymous.